 Non-victimisation: Cochlear protects people from detriment caused because they raised a concern or plan to raise a concern.
-Cochlear does not tolerate anyone threatening to cause or causing detriment to you because of your desire or decision to raise a concern.
+Cochlear does not tolerate anyone threatening to cause or causing detriment to you because of your desire or decision to raise a © Cochlear Limited 2023.
+Cochlear, Hear now.
+And always, Nucleus and the elliptical logo are either trademarks or registered trademarks of Cochlear Limited.

+concern.
 Doing so is taken seriously by Cochlear and may lead to disciplinary action.